gzussa/javacodegen/plugins/template/README.md

 org.gz.javacodegen.plugin.mygenerator.description=My awesome generator
 ```

-	- The first property is used by the javaCodeGen framework to locate you plugin entry point.
+	- The first property is used by the javaCodeGen framework to locate your plugin entry point.
 	- The second property is used to print the short description outputed by the following command:
 	```
 	java -jar javacodegen.jar -l